JWST MIRI flight performance: The Medium-Resolution Spectrometer: Introduction

-The on-sky component of the MRS commissioning campaign took place from June 6th to June 23rd, 2022.
-In this (extremely short) amount of time the MIRI commissioning team was able to perform all the necessary calibration activities it set out to perform and showed that the MRS met all of the NASA criteria necessary to be declared `ready for science', thereby closing out the commissioning phase of operations.
-In fact, Cycle 1 calibration data and Guaranteed Time Observation (GTO) data were used to augment commissioning data to perform the MRS performance analysis presented in this paper, where the programs used are tabulated in Table~\ref{tab:cars}.
-The left column provides the proposal ID numbers used in the astronomer proposal tool \href{https://www.stsci.edu/scientific-community/software/astronomers-proposal-tool-apt}{APT}.
+The on-sky component of the MRS commissioning campaign took place from June 6 to June 23, 2022.
+In this (extremely short) amount of time, the MIRI commissioning team was able to perform all the necessary calibration activities it set out to perform and they have shown that the MRS met all of the NASA criteria necessary to be declared "ready for science," thereby closing out the commissioning phase of operations.
+In fact, cycle 1 calibration data and guaranteed time observation (GTO) data were used to augment commissioning data to perform the MRS performance analysis presented in this paper, where the programs used are tabulated in Table~\ref{tab:cars}.
+The left column provides the proposal ID numbers used in the Astronomer's Proposal Tool \href{https://www.stsci.edu/scientific-community/software/astronomers-proposal-tool-apt}{APT}.
 The astronomical sources selected for each calibration program shown in Table~\ref{tab:cars} were vetted prior to launch.
-Selection criteria included visibility at the epoch specified in the commissioning plan, the brightness and spectral shape of the source, whether these were spatially resolved, whether they had unresolved spectral lines and whether they were photometrically variable \citep{Gordon2022}.
+Selection criteria included visibility at the epoch specified in the commissioning plan, the brightness and spectral shape of the source, whether these were spatially resolved, whether they had unresolved spectral lines, and whether they were photometrically variable \citep{Gordon2022}.

-In Sect.~\ref{sec:calibration} we quantify the MRS in flight performance in terms of optical fidelity, geometric and spectral distortion, and spectro-photometric precision and accuracy.
+In Sect.~\ref{sec:calibration} we quantify the MRS in-flight performance in terms of optical fidelity, geometric and spectral distortion, and spectro-photometric precision and accuracy.
 We present a number of systematic effects that were not fully characterized (or even detected) on the ground.
-In Sect.~\ref{sec:limitations} we discuss the issues affecting the MRS' ultimate achievable sensitivity and how it compares to the pre-flight predictions made in \citet{miri_pasp_9}.
+In Sect.~\ref{sec:limitations} we discuss the issues affecting the MRS's ultimate achievable sensitivity and how it compares to the preflight predictions made in \citet{miri_pasp_9}.
 Finally in Sect.~\ref{sec:conclusions} the conclusions of this work are presented.
 Throughout we provide references where appropriate to a series of other MRS technical papers that explore specific aspects of the MRS calibration in greater detail.
 The full list is provided in Table~\ref{tab:mrs_references}.